-Celebrate Earth Month with The Nature Conservancy's Nature Lab and bring nature into your classroom all month long.
-Designed specifically for educators, these guides offer a comprehensive yet manageable way to integrate important environmental science concepts into your classroom routine.
-With just 20 minutes per day, you can introduce your students to a wide range of topics, including climate change, reforestation, biodiversity, water security, and regenerative agriculture, all in honor of Earth Month.
+Celebrate Earth Month with The Nature Conservancy's Nature Lab.
+With just 20 minutes per day, you can introduce your students to a wide range of topics, including climate change, reforestation, biodiversity, water security and regenerative agriculture, all in honor of Earth Month.
 Geared towards ages 10-15 or older, these guides provide engaging activities and discussions that inspire curiosity and critical thinking about our planet's future.
 Created with research and conservation expertise from The Nature Conservancy, its 1000+ scientists, and its partners, these guides offer valuable resources to help students become informed and empowered stewards of the Earth.
-Join us as we embark on a journey of exploration, learning, and action to protect our planet for generations to come.